-The proposed model takes in three consecutive frames $P_{t-1}$, $P_{t}$ and $P_{t+1}$ of the temporally inconsistent video as input.
+The proposed model takes in three frames $O_{t-1}$ ($P_{t-1}$ for the first time step), $P_{t}$ and $P_{t+1}$ as input.
 These three frames are propagated through both the content and motion branches.
 The proposed model consists of a UNet~\cite{ronneberger2015unet} like structure with multiple encoder streams and a single decoder stream.
 The decoder contains skip connections from the content stream to encourage better reconstruction.
-The bottleneck part of the model contains a recurrent ConvLSTM~\cite{shi2015convlstm} to transmit information of the generated frames to temporally distant frames.
+The bottleneck part of the model contains a recurrent bottleneck block to transmit and manipulate the information of the generated frames to temporally distant frames.
+Please note that the multi-branch encoder(s)-bottleneck-decoder architecture used for the proposed model is employed due to its proven efficacy in video generation, translation and restoration tasks as described in~\cite{chen2017videostyletransfer, Gao2020FastVM, Kim2019DeepBV, Kim2019RecurrentTA, lai2018learning, liu2021featurepropagation, sun2020twostreamvan, thimonier2021loreal}.
+The main difference in the proposed architecture comes from the design of our motion branch which allows us to present a standalone solution for this task.
 The motion branch comprises of two passes through a PWCNet~\cite{sun2018pwc} with shared weights followed by a conventional encoder-like architecture.
-The detailed architecture of the proposed model is presented in \figref{main_figure}.
+An illustration of the proposed model is presented in \figref{main_figure}.